 The term of each limited partnership is stated in its limited partnership agreement, as amended, and ranges from approximately 9 to 12 years, including any provisions for extensions.
-As of June 30, 2020, the Fund-of-Funds venture capital partnership investments range in age from approximately 2 to 11 years and the estimated remaining life of such investments range from approximately 3 months to 8 years.
-Each venture capital partnership investment term and estimated remaining life has been calculated based on its limited partnership agreement, including any term extensions effective as of June 30, 2020.
+As of June 30, 2021, the Fund-of-Funds venture capital partnership investments range in age from approximately 2 to 11 years and the estimated remaining life of such investments range from approximately 3 months to 8 years.
+Each venture capital partnership investment term and estimated remaining life has been calculated based on its limited partnership agreement, including any term extensions effective as of June 30, 2021.
 A Fund-of-Funds limited partnership investment may liquidate before its stated termination date or may require additional term extensions to complete its liquidation in an orderly manner; investment term extensions are implemented in accordance with the respective limited partnership agreement for each investment.

 As permitted, fair value for each Fund-of-Funds investment is determined by FOF based on its proportionate share of the underlying fair value of the net assets of the limited funds, derived from FOF's ownership percentage and audited financial statements provided by each investee.
-The audited financial statements provided by each investee are reviewed by the fund manager and adjustments to net asset values provided by the fund manager are approved quarterly by management.
+The audited financial statements provided by each investee are reviewed and net asset values are adjusted quarterly by management.